 The order of the levels in the stacking list is identified by the numerical value of their attribute order, in ascending order.
 Therefore, indices must be unique within one stacking list.
 The restriction that nr_levels must be greater than the number of nested elements of <connected_to/> implies that nr_levels attribute can only be used for self-connected joints.

-Example 1 The situations in Figure 7 can be described by using <level/> elements in order to explicitly define the stacking of the part flanges involved.
+EXAMPLE 1 The situations in Figure 7 can be described by using <level/> elements in order to explicitly define the stacking of the part flanges involved.

 <connection_group>